chrisMartinezDeveloper/mapty-course-project/README.md

 # Mapty Project

-- Used a HTML template to code all the JavaScript
+- Used a HTML and CSS template to code all the JavaScript
 - Udemy Course Project - [The Complete JavaScript Course 2023](https://www.udemy.com/course/the-complete-javascript-course/)
 - Course Instructor - Jonas Schmedtmann